Your 101 on getting freight rates with just a few clicks

 Is this freight rate guaranteed?

-We have heard shippers share stories of carriers and brokers requesting higher fees to cover loads, after they had already agreed upon a lower price.
-One customer said he experienced hikes of 40% above the initial online quotes when working with other freight providers.
+We have heard shippers share stories of carriers and brokers requesting higher fees to cover loads, after they had already agreed on a lower price.
+One customer said he experienced hikes of 40 percent above the initial online quotes when working with other freight providers.

 When you book your online shipment, make sure the provider is guaranteeing coverage for it.
 A carrier or broker may have a driver available, but if that driver falls off, they might come back to you and return the load.
-This causes a last minute scramble for coverage, and often means you are paying much more.
+This causes a last-minute scramble for coverage and often means you pay much more.

-Unfortunately, most freight companies don’t offer a coverage guarantee when they provide a quote, leaving shippers shippers vulnerable to fall-off.
+Unfortunately, most freight companies don’t offer a coverage guarantee when they provide a quote, leaving shippers vulnerable to fall-offs.